 Next Gen Award

 Trent Jacobi is Senior Director – Water Treatment for GE Appliance, a Haier company, where he has worked 14 years.
 Previously he served as GE’s Finance Manager in the Refrigeration & Water Treatment, Dishwashers and Service departments and a Finance Analyst in New Product Development.
-Trent hold a B.S. in Accounting from Kelly School of Business, Indiana University.
+Trent holds a B.S. in Accounting from Kelly School of Business, Indiana University.
 He is committed to mentoring the youth within his community through leading several youth sports teams and actively volunteering in youth programming at his church.
 He currently serves on the WQA Board of Directors.

 Next Gen Award